tes/kubernaut/CONTRIBUTING.md

 # Contributing

 ### Doing One Thing (Well)
 An application should do one thing well.
 Kubernaut's "one thing" is to facilitate deployments of services to Kubernetes clusters.
 Likewise a class / module should only ever have one reason to change.
-Before creating a new class / module define its job in a single sentence, without conjunctions, e.g. using the word "and" or cyclic references, e.g. "A service locator locates services".
+Before creating a new class / module define its job in a single sentence, without conjunctions, e.g. using the word "and" or cyclic references, e.g. "The job of a service locator is to locate services".

 ### Naming
 Naming is hard.
 Please take time to think of appropriate names.
 Use nouns for modules / classes and verbs for functions.
 Be suspicious of nouns ending in 'er' or 'or'.
 Manager, Locator, Helper, Wrapper usually operater on another entity's data.
 E.g. instead of `HttpHelper.get`, use `HttpClient.get`.
 Instead of `ServiceLocator.locate`, maybe `Services.locate`.
 Avoid abbreviations (unless industry, defacto or company standard).
 Don't be afraid to use constants that aren't likely to change (e.g. 404)